 Is this dual agency arrangement a good idea?
 Not necessarily.
 It can be awkward to owe duties to two competing parties in a transaction.
 How is a dual agent supposed to help the seller get the highest price possible and you the lowest, for instance?

-Buyers and sellers are not even required to meet at closing.
+Buyers and sellers are not even required to meet at the real estate closing (when the transaction is finalized and you get the keys).
 It is customary for an Oregon closing to occur at a title company’s office and for the parties to go in to sign at their own convenience.

-Your agent will then forward the signed offer to the seller’s agent, who presents it to the seller.
+Your agent then forwards the signed offer to the seller’s agent, who presents it to the seller.
 If its terms are acceptable, the seller will sign the offer.

 As soon as the sale agreement is signed by both parties, it becomes an enforceable contract.
 In most cases, a sale agreement can be signed in counterparts.
 This means that the original signatures will be on different copies of the same agreement.